 The repairs generally focus on structural repair, waterproofing and positive drainage.
-However these do not address roughness (as shown in Figure 5-3), smooth travel exposure or the reduction in remaining asset life to pre-earthquake levels.
+However this does not restore roughness or smooth travel exposure to pre-earthquake levels (as shown in Figure 5-3).
+Nor does it address the likely reduction in remaining asset life due to earthquake damage and partial repairs to road surfaces (e.g. trenching).